scala/docs.scala-lang/_tour/tour-of-scala.md

 Furthermore, Scala's notion of pattern matching naturally extends to the [processing of XML data](https://github.com/scala/scala-xml/wiki/XML-Processing) with the help of [right-ignoring sequence patterns](regular-expression-patterns.html), by way of general extension via [extractor objects](extractor-objects.html).
 In this context, [for comprehensions](for-comprehensions.html) are useful for formulating queries.
 These features make Scala ideal for developing applications like web services.

 ## Scala is statically typed ##
-Scala is equipped with an expressive type system that enforces statically that abstractions are used in a safe and coherent manner.
+Scala is equipped with an expressive type system that enforces at compile-time that abstractions are used in a safe and coherent manner.
 In particular, the type system supports:

 * [generic classes](generic-classes.html)
 * [variance annotations](variances.html)